danielx-art/Particle-Physics/README.md

 My goal here is to create a base code in wich one could easily create a particle system in wich one can:
 1. create the particles in a system or individually
 2. give each particle customized physics behaviours that we can fully design from scratch and that are not necessarily something that actually exists in the real world.
-3. let the particles exist in a virtual space that does NOT need to be the rectangular space of the canvas, a space equipped its own geometry/topology (and distance formula) that can eventually (in the final steps) be mapped into the retangular space of the canvas for us to visualzie.
+3. let the particles exist in a virtual space that does NOT need to be the rectangular space of the canvas, a space equipped with its own geometry/topology (and distance formula) that can eventually (in the final steps) be mapped into the retangular space of the canvas for us to visualzie.
-    - this geometry can be bounded, polygonal, in wich the particles could collide and bounce with a specific elasticity
+    - this geometry can be bounded, polygonal, in wich the particles can collide and bounce with a specific elasticity
-    - this geometry can be closed in itself in a higher dimension, enclosing a volume, in wich the particles can go "around", for example a torus, a sphere or an amoeba shape.
+    - this geometry can be closed onto itself in a higher dimension, enclosing a volume, such that particles can go "around" it, as for example on a torus, on a sphere or on an amoeba shaped thing.
-    - this geometry can be opened and infinite, in wich particles can go so far as to not be shown on the canvas, or in wich particles at "Infinity" would be located in the borders of the canvas asymptotically (at the limit).
+    - this geometry can be opened and infinite so the particles either can go so far as to not be shown on the canvas, or alternatively be located at the borders of the canvas asymptotically (at the limit) as they approach "Infinity".
 4. detect collisions between particles (in the specified geometry) with reasonable speed and physical accuracy (my goal is for it to be able to handle a million particles like a kinectic fluid simulation if I want to)
 5. organize particles in graphs in order to customize behaviours even more by detecting connected particles and so on
 6. customize how the particles will be shown (a circle, a shape, an image or make them invisible)